 2017 Leadership Academies

-With support from a Bill & Melinda Gates Foundation grant and in partnership with the International City/County Management Association (ICMA), the next PLA Leadership Academy will take place December 4–8, 2017, in Chicago, Ill.
+With support from a Bill & Melinda Gates Foundation grant and in partnership with the International City/County Management Association (ICMA), the most recent PLA Leadership Academy took place December 4–8, 2017, in Chicago, IL.
 A roster of the winter fellows is now available.

-The most recent Leadership Academy was presented March 20–24, 2017, in Portland, Ore.
+The previous Leadership Academy was presented March 20–24, 2017, in Portland, OR.
 A roster of the spring fellows is now available.

 2015 Leadership Academy